ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/4th Level/Arctic Wind.md

 - **Effects**:
 	- **
 	- The target sphere is centered on you at all times and follows you when you move.
-	- TODOOOO An area of harsh arctic wind surrounds you damaging all creatures within range.
-This arctic wind follows you if you move.
-If a creature starts their turn, enters for the first time this turn, or ends their turn within the area, they must make a Constitution saving throw.
-		- On a failure, they take 3d8 cold damage.
-		- On a success, they take half damage.
 	- The target sphere has the following effects for the psycast duration:
-		- Traversing through the target sphere requires additional [[Movement Speed]] per 1ft moved.
+		- Traversing through it requires additional [[Movement Speed]] per 1ft moved.
+		- A creature entering the target sphere or starting their turn within the target sphere must make a Constitution saving throw.
+			- On a failure, they take damage from the harsh winds.
+			- On a success, they take half as much damage from the winds.
+		- All standing water within it is frozen.
 	- The user and their allies ignore the effects of the arctic wind.
-		- The wind freezes all standing water that within the area.
 	- You are immune to the effects of this psycast.
 - **Stats**:
 	- 4d8 Cold Damage from Cold Winds.
 	- +1ft [[Movement Speed]] Required Per 1ft Moved.
 	- 10ft Target Sphere Radius.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 27 psyfocus spent above the normal cost for this psycast, the radius of the sphere increases by 5ft.
+For every 17 psyfocus spent above the normal cost for this psycast, the radius of the sphere increases by 5ft.